Field of action Environment

 Das Foto zeigt einen Schwarm Möwen vor einer Freileitungstrasse.

-Since bird protection is a major concern for us, we, together with experts, have initiated our own bird protection programme.
+Since is a major concern for us, we got together with experts to initiate our own bird protection programme.
 This gave rise to measures that are now an integral part of our overhead line management.
-Thanks to bird protection markings attached to the earth wires above the conductor cables, we can, for example, reduce the collision risk locally for some species by up to 90 per cent.
+Thanks to the bird protection markers attached to the earth wires above conductor cables, we can, for example, reduce the collision risk for many species locally by up to 90 per cent.
 We also equip suitable route sections with nesting aids.
-To ensure effective bird protection, we cooperate with environmental associations as important, expert partners.
-Together with other grid operators we support, for example, the “Bird hotline” portal operated by the German branch of BirdLife (NaBu) on behalf of the Renewables Grid Initiative.
-Amprion is also committed to insect protection and promotes biotopes for insects in its own grid area by planting flowering meadows.
-We have developed our own flowering-meadow concept and, among other things, turn the numerous and extensive areas of land on which our facilities stand over to this purpose.

 Resource conservation and climate protection